 God has been very good to us!
 Considering how fast my husband deteriorated, and how long it usually takes to get in to see a neurologist, we know that God orchestrated each of the appointments and saved his life.

-This may not be the happily-ever-after I dreamed about.
-But, I am working hard to create a new one — one where I control the spin.
+This may not be the happily-ever-after we dreamed about, but, we are working hard to create a new one — one where we control the spin.